Student Financial Aid Services Staff Code of Conduct Policy

 - The College will not publish or give students a preferred lender list.
 The College will not deny or otherwise impede a borrower's choice of lender.

 - TCC will not direct any PLUS or private loan borrower to any electronic master promissory note or other agreement that does not provide a reasonable and convenient alternative for the borrower to complete a master promissory note with any approved lending institution.

-- Any person who has reason to believe TCC or an employee has violated this code of conduct should report that information promptly to the In House Counsel.
-Reports may also be made to the Vice Chancellor for Administration and Community Services at 817-515-5243.
+- Any person who has reason to believe TCC or an employee has violated this code of conduct should report that information promptly to the House General Counsel.
+Reports may also be made to the Chief Operating Officer at 817-515-5203.